Beckwith–Wiedemann syndrome: Association with CDKN1C

 CDKN1C is a protein-coding gene that encodes a cyclin-dependent kinase inhibitor that acts as a negative regulator of cell proliferation, effectively making CDKN1C a tumor suppressor gene.
 CDKN1C also works during fetal development, preventing the fetus from becoming too large.
 It is located on the short arm of the human chromosome 11 in the ICR2 region, along with many other imprinted genes.
-Since CDKN1C is preferentially maternally expressed, hypomethylation in the ICR2 region of the maternal allele can result in pathologies such as cancer or a defect known as Beckwith-Weidemann Syndrome.
-Beckwith-Weidemann Syndrome (BWS) may also be brought about by CDKN1C 11p15 epimutations.
+Since CDKN1C is preferentially maternally expressed, hypomethylation in the ICR2 region of the maternal allele can result in pathologies such as cancer or the Beckwith-Weidemann Syndrome.
+BWS may also be brought about by CDKN1C 11p15 epimutations.
 It may also be a result of deletions of small amounts of DNA that cause chromosomal abnormalities, rendering the gene inactive.
 This leaves only the paternally expressed IGF2 to promote cell proliferation.
 The reduction of growth restriction results in the overgrowth of many tissues, leading to the common symptoms of BWS.
 These symptoms may include macroglossia, organomegaly, periorbital fullness, and hernias.
 Knockout models for CDKN1C in mice do exist; in fact, many of the affected offspring exhibit fetal and neonatal lethality and have most of the features related to Beckwith-Weidemann Syndrome.